Does auto-enrolment affect me?15 March 2019 Back to results

 - work or ordinarily work in the UK.

 If you meet all of the criteria, your employer has a duty to enrol you automatically into their pension scheme.
-However, even if you don’t qualify to be automatically enrolled, if you’re aged over 16 and under 75 and earn more than £5,876* a year, you can choose to be enrolled into the scheme by telling your employer you want to ‘opt in’.
+However, even if you don’t qualify to be automatically enrolled, if you’re aged over 16 and under 75 and earn more than £6,032* a year, you can choose to be enrolled into the scheme by telling your employer you want to ‘opt in’.
 If you opt in, you'll benefit from your employer also contributing to your pension.

 If you don’t qualify for auto-enrolment or enrolment through opting in, you can still tell your employer you want to join the scheme, but they don’t have to pay towards your pension.